JHUAPL/PACMANs/docs/milestone7_report.rst

 	• New: MPI-ESM1-2-LR: Max Planck Institute for Meteorology Earth System Model; ACCESS-CM2: Australian Community Climate and Earth System Simulator; CAN-ESM5: Canadian Earth System Model
 	• These are all z-level models (they use depth below sea surface as their vertical coordinate).
 Continued code development for calibrating models with other vertical coordinates would be required.

-2. Calibrated data will be used to fit the 4 and 6 box model for multiple CMIP-class global coupled models CESM2: Fitting historical run of LE ensemble member 1 yields AI=1429, epsilon=1.6724e-04,Kv=3.3703e-05.
+2. Calibrated data will be used to fit the 4 and 6 box model for multiple CMIP-class global coupled models.

+CESM2: Fitting historical run of LE ensemble member 1 yields AI=1429, epsilon=1.6724e-04, Kv=3.3703e-05.
 In the forward scenario, these allow for 4box AMOC to explain 91% of variation in CESM2 AMOC.

+	image:: _static/media7/image32.png
+	   :width: 5.17778in
+	   :height: 4.73633in

 3. The GAN (see GAN experiments) will be used to explore the AMOC dynamics for the different models using the 4 and 6 box model with parameters fitted to the individual models